-- 1. The Finance Committee will recommend an annual budget, submitted by the Executive Director. - 2.
-The Finance Committee is charged with investing reserve funds. - 3.
+- 1. Recommend and gain board approval for an annual budget, submitted by the Executive Director. - 2.
+The Executive Director works with the investment advisor to achieve an appropriate return on the reserve fund investment account. - 3.
 The Finance Committee makes recommendations regarding extraordinary expenses (i.e., those outside the annual budget). - 4.
-The Finance Committee will review the financial status with the Board at each Board meeting. - 5.
-The Finance Committee provides recommendations for increases in UNICON member dues.
+Ensure board is up to date on the organization's financial status with reports at each board meeting.